Stabilization of zigzag order in NiPS$_3$ via positive biquadratic interaction: Results and Discussion

-We now turn to the competition between the AFM and zigzag phases within the effective $J_1$-$J_3$-$B$ model relevant to NiPS$_3$.
+Turning to Fig.~\ref{FIG-J1J2J3CPD}(a), we now investigate the effective $J_1$-$J_3$-$B$ model relevant to NiPS$_3$.
+Since the competing FM and spiral phases lie far away from the extracted parameters, it suffices to focus on the competition between the AFM and zigzag phases.
 To elucidate the application of the MASWT, we first examine the representative case with $J_1/J_3 = -0.21$.
 The approach involves two successive steps: the determination of the minimal augmentation parameter $\mu_m$, followed by the evaluation of the spin-wave energy.
 Figure~\ref{FIG-SWEnergy}(a) presents the minimal $\mu_m$ for the AFM and zigzag phases as a function of $B/J_3$.
 As $B$ increases from negative to positive values, $\mu_m$ is observed to gradually increase from zero.
 Specifically, for negative biquadratic interaction, the excitation gap of the lowest-energy band closes at the $\bm{\Gamma}$ point, leading to $\mu_m = 0$.
 In contrast, a finite $\mu_m$ becomes necessary when the biquadratic interaction is positive.
 The inset displays the spin-wave energy $\mathcal{E}_{sw}$ of both phases as a function of $\mu$ at $B/J_3 = 0.44$, obtained within the MASWT.
 Notably, $\mathcal{E}_{sw}$ increases monotonically for $\mu \geq \mu_m$, indicating that the energy at $\mu = \mu_m$ represents a lower bound.
 The dependence of $\mu_m$ on $B$ is piecewise linear.
 For the AFM phase, we obtain

 with critical fields $B_{s,1} = J_1/(2S^2)$ and $B_{s,2} = (3J_3 + J_1)/(2S^2)$.
 For the zigzag phase,

 where $B_{s,1} = 0$ and $B_{s,2} = (3J_3 - J_1)/(2S^2)$.
 We note, however, that near $B_{s,2}$ the location of the lowest excitation gap becomes somewhat incommensurate, and the actual $\mu_m$ is slightly larger than the above expressions suggest.